 Students also saw plenty of their own gender, both in fellow students and in teaching assistants.
 The first running of the program attracted seven girls and eight boys.
 A second running at Boothbay Harbor Memorial Library attracted eight girls and four boys.

 Students began by hand drawing the outline of an animal.
 At Skidompha, they chose various creations, ranging from an owl to a dolphin to a platypus.
 Two students opted for their pets to be science fiction characters R2D2 and a Dalek (from Dr. Who).
 At Boothbay, pets included a sloth, a hedgehog, a unicorn, a chicken, and a sailboat.
-Students digitized their pet drawings using a scanner and extruded them to make models for the 3D printers.
+Students digitized their pet drawings using a scanner and rendered them to make models for the 3D printers.

 While their designs were printing, the students completed the wiring.
 They connected a proximity sensor that triggered the pets to activate when a hand was waved past the sensor.
 Then they connected LEDs for eyes, a beeper to create tones, and a servo motor that moved the tails and wings.
 Electronics were housed in a box that also served as the pet's base.